iszilagyigit/EfectiveJavaTips/README.md

 Thread Safety levels:
 * *Immutable* (no external synchr is necessary.
 Ex: String, BigInteger
 * *Unconditionally Thread-safe* (has enough synchronization for safe concurrent use.
 Ex: AtomicLong, ConcurrentHashMap)
-* *Conditionally Thread-safe* (like unconditionally but some methods require external syncronization: Ex: Collections.synchronizrf wrappers whose iterators require external synchronization
+* *Conditionally Thread-safe* (like unconditionally but some methods require external syncronization: Ex: Collections.synchronizer wrappers whose iterators require external synchronization
 * *Not Thread-safe* (example: ArrayList, HashMap)
 * *Thread-hostile* (not thread safe even if the client use external synchronization (ex. class modifies a static variable)